paragonie/paseto/docs/RFC/paseto.md

 IMPORTANT: Key identifiers **MUST** be independent of the actual keys used by Paseto.

-For example, you MUST NOT just drop the public key into the footer for a **public** token and have the recipient use the provided public key.
+For example, the user **MUST NOT** drop the public key into the footer for a **public** token and have the recipient use the provided public key.
-Doing so would allow an attacker to simply replace the public key with one of their own choosing, which will cause the recipient to simply accept any signature for any message as valid, which defeats the security goals of public-key cryptography.
+Doing so would allow an attacker to replace the public key with one of their own choosing, which will cause the recipient to accept any signature for any message as valid, which defeats the security goals of public-key cryptography.

-Instead, it's recommended that implementors and users use a unique identifier for each key (independent of the cryptographic key's contents itself) that is used in a database or other key-value store to select the apppropriate cryptographic key.
+Instead, it's recommended that implementors and users use a unique identifier for each key (independent of the cryptographic key's contents itself) that is used in a database or other key-value store to select the appropriate cryptographic key.
 These search operations MUST fail closed if no valid key is found for the given key identifier.

 # AEAD_XChaCha20_Poly1305